Difference Between Centipede and Millipede

 1. Centipedes are carnivorous arthropods with one pair of legs per body segment, while millipedes are herbivorous or detritivorous arthropods with two pairs per body segment.

-2. Centipedes have flattened, elongated bodies and are generally faster-moving, while millipedes have cylindrical bodies and move slowly.
+2. Centipedes have flattened, elongated bodies and are faster-moving, while millipedes have cylindrical bodies and move slowly.

 3. Centipedes possess venomous claws for capturing prey, whereas millipedes do not have venom and instead rely on their hard exoskeleton for protection.